The Hunted (2003 film): Critical response

-The overall critical reaction to the movie was negative.
-It scored a "Rotten" 29% rating on Rotten Tomatoes based on 148 reviews.
+Audiences polled by CinemaScore gave the film an average grade of "C" on an A+ to F scale.

 Many reviewers noted striking similarities to First Blood, with which this film was unfavorably compared.
 Rolling Stone called it "Just a Rambo rehash."
 While there was some praise for the cinematography and the action scenes, much criticism was directed at the thin plot and characterization, and the general implausibility.
 Rex Reed of the New York Observer called it a "Ludicrous, plotless, ho-hum tale of lurid confrontation."
 The UK magazine, Total Film said the film was "scarcely exciting to watch."

-However, the film also received praise from other high profile critics, particularly for the fact it kept the special effects and stunts restrained.
+However, the film also received praise from other high-profile critics, particularly for the fact it kept the special effects and stunts restrained.
 For example, Roger Ebert said, "We've seen so many fancy high-tech computer-assisted fight scenes in recent movies that we assume the fighters can fly.
 They live in a world of gravity-free speed-up.
 Not so with Friedkin's characters."
 He reviewed the film on his own site and scored it 3 1/2 out of 4 stars.
 Time Out London was also positive saying, "Friedkin's lean, mean thriller shows itself more interested in process than context, subtlety and character development pared away in favour of headlong momentum and crunching set pieces."